As a kid, I remember staring at our goldfish tank for hours.

 2. Increase water movement

-Because the bubbles gently rise, the result is often a gentler water flow than if using a powerhead that shoots across the tank.
+Because the bubbles gently rise, the result is often a gentler water flow than if using a powerhead that shoots across the fish tank.

 Do you need an aquarium bubbler?